govau/design-system-site/content/components/table/rationale/alternating-rows.md

 ---
 layout: component/rationale.js
-heading: Alternating rows
+heading: Striping alternate rows
 ---

-For a data table with large amounts of rows, highlighting alternating rows helps [increase readability and scanning speed](http://alistapart.com/article/zebrastripingmoredataforthecase/).
-We've chosen for the bottom row to be highlighted using the `nth-last-child(odd)` selector, since this 'visually completes' the table.
+For a data table with large amounts of rows, highlighting alternate rows helps [increase readability and scanning speed](http://alistapart.com/article/zebrastripingmoredataforthecase/).
+We've elected to highlight the bottom row using the `nth-last-child(odd)` selector to provide the table with visual completeness.

+For tables that have fewer than 5 rows, using the striped version of the table component can cause confusion because users may attribute meaning to the highlighted row.